skippy-io/skippy-io.github.io/docs/docs/docs.markdown

 ## Use Skippy In Your CI Pipeline

-It's safe to add the .skippy folder to version control.
+It is safe to add the .skippy folder to version control.
 This will automatically enable Skippy's Predictive Test Selection when your pipeline runs.
-Support to store a Test Impact Analysis outside the filesystem (e.g., a database) is on the roadmap: [#104](https://github.com/skippy-io/skippy/issues/104)

 ## Roadmap

-- Support for incremental analysis updates
 - Support to generate accurate coverage reports despite skipped tests (to support CI pipelines with strict coverage requirements)
 - Support for reasoning based on changes in the classpath
 - Support for reasoning based on changes in resources (e.g., a change in `application.properties`)